tinkerpinky10/lab-02/README.md

   operating system will choose the most appropriate protocol.
 The return value is an entry into the file descriptor table.

-5. What are the input parameters of bind() and listen()?
+*5. What are the input parameters of bind() and listen()?*

   For bind() the parameters are a socket file descriptor(sockfd), the address to which is bound(*serv_addr) and the size of the address.
 For listen() the parameters are a socket file descriptor (sockfd) and the number of connections that can be waiting (in this case 5).

-6. Why use while(1)?
-Based on the code below, what problems might occur if there are multiple simultaneous connections to handle?
+*6. Why use while(1)?
+Based on the code below, what problems might occur if there are multiple simultaneous connections to handle?*

   The while loop makes sure that the server will handle one connection at a time in the order that the simultaneous connections come through.
 The loop allows the server to continuously run.

-7. Research how the command fork() works.
-How can it be applied here to better handle multiple connections?
+*7. Research how the command fork() works.
+How can it be applied here to better handle multiple connections?*

   The fork() system call creates a new process that runs alone with the process that made the fork() called.
 It can be used here by creating a new process for each connection so